OpenGenus/cosmos/code/artificial_intelligence/src/linear_classifier/Readme.md

-# cosmos
-> Your personal library of every algorithm and data structure code that you will ever encounter

 # Linear Classifier

 Fist of all we define classification as dividing the input variable x into different classes (generally two classes: +1 and -1).